 A few years later I managed to get my hands on a 5.1 surround mix of “Echoes” and decided to make what I consider now to be the definitive version of the final sequence of Kubrick’s masterpiece.
 Honestly, at this point I prefer this to the original (don't @ me).
 Truly, you kind of have to experience it for yourself…

-So to that end, I was going to upload it to YouTube, but rather than face the wrath of their content-ID system, and considering YouTube only supports stereo audio, I decided to host it elsewhere, and simply link to it here on my blog.
+So to that end, I was going to upload it to YouTube, but YouTube only supports stereo audio (not to mention I didn’t want to face the wrath of their content-ID system), I decided to host it elsewhere, and simply link to it here on my blog.
 Obviously there’s probably (nay, definitely) a bunch of legal issues here, and you should only download this if you own a copy of both the film and the album.
 I just did the tricky work for you.
-But grab it while you still can, because Roger is the kind of person who thinks he invented the chromatic scale so if he finds out I’m sure he’s going to be upset.
+But grab it while you still can, because Roger is the kind of person who thinks he invented the chromatic scale so if he finds out I’m sure he’s going to be upset…

 The file is an H.264 file that I encoded with Handbrake and uses AC3 audio to preserve the 5.1 surround audio.
 It’s been optimized for playback with the Apple TV because that’s what I have.

 This is the ultimate ultimate trip.

 But that’s not all!
 In order to modify the end credits I went hunting for the original typeface that Kubrick had used.
 To make a long story short, no one could really nail down exactly what was going on (it’s not quite Futura, it’s not quite Gill Sans), but a friendly typophile used the hi-resolution screen-grabs I had provided to build a custom typeface.